phunck/evoname/README.md

 Checkpoints are saved in `runs/`.

 ### JavaScript Runtime
+To use the parser in your project:

+1. Go to the **Actions** tab on GitHub.
+2. Click on the latest successful run.
+3. Scroll down to **Artifacts** and download `evoname-dist`.
+4. Extract `evoname.js` and use it with `library.js`.

-Verify the JS library implementation:
+Verify the JS library implementation locally:
 ```bash
 node test_library.js
 ```